 - 1/2 teaspoon kosher salt

 - Preheat oven to 350F.
 Spray the bottom and sides of a 9-inch cake pan with pan spray and line bottom with parchment paper.
 Set aside.

-- With mixer running on low, gradually begin to drizzle in olive oil until all the oil has been added and mixture is thick and smooth.
-Beat in milk until combined and set aside.
+- Add sugar, lemon zest, lemon juice, citrus liqueur, and milk to egg mixture and beat until smooth.
+With mixer running on low, slowly drizzle in olive oil until all the oil has been added and mixture is smooth.

 - In a large separate bowl, combine flour, cornstarch, baking powder, baking soda, salt, and poppyseeds.
 Gently fold flour mixture into liquid until batter is just combined.

 - Scrape batter into prepared pan and smooth top.
 Bake cake at 350F 35-40 minutes until a toothpick inserted in center comes out clean.
-Cool cake 30 minutes in pan on a wire cooling rack then invert onto rack and let cool completely before serving.
+Allow cake to cool completely in pan on a wire cooling rack.

-- Just before serving, dust cake with powdered sugar.
+- Once cake is cooled, run a knife around pan edges and invert cake onto a serving plate.
+Just before serving, dust cake with powdered sugar.
 Slice into wedges and enjoy!

 This post was updated with minor recipe adjustments on 4/6/23.

 Just took this out of the oven.
 It looks and smells delicious!

 This is awesome recipe Sarah!
 I’m already filling the goodness in my mouth.
 But can olive oil be swapped with another oil, it’s always difficult getting original olive oil over here.